 The two fitted lines representing both males and females don’t show a big variation in the slopes which further indicates that the effect of sex on the association between ldl and age is not significant.

+In here, you should not run the regression for finding whether sex is confounder or not.
+This is not what Scott asked you to do.
+Also, those things you did above are not descriptive statistics.

+Scatter plot can be used for descriptive statistics and what you need to do for checking effect modification, you need to see the difference between slopes.

+If the difference between slopes is constant, then you can assume there is no effect modification.

+Total: 3

 (b)

 The model fit allows age to have a distinct average LDL and I use linear regression model with the continuous age variable.
 I choose to perform classical linear regression instead of robust regression.
 Both methods yield the same estimates but the standard error, confidence intervals and p-value are different.

+Total: 3

 (c)

 This model is not saturated since it involves a continuous variable as the predictor of interest.
 Hence there can be infinitely many data points as our predictors of interest.

+Total: 3

 (d)